aparkening/tea_tastes/PROCESS.md

 ## 1. Plan project, imagine interface

 Tea Tastes is a place to record impressions of teas.
 Features:
-- Authenticated users can log in to create, edit, and delete tea notes.
+- Authenticated users can log in to create, edit, and delete teas, notes, and shops.
-- Notes can be linked to tea shops for another way to browse notes and for easy reordering.
+- Notes are be linked to teas and shops for easy browsing.
-- Unauthenticated users can view tea notes by tea, user, and tea shop.
+- Unauthenticated users can view teas, notes, and shops.

 ### Page Structure

-- All pages: user login and logout
-- Main page
+- Home
 - Sign up
+- Log in
-- Authenticated user home (user-specific list of notes)
+- User home (user-specific list of notes)
+	- Edit user
+- Display all notes
 	- Create new note
-	- Create new shop (included in post form)
 	- Display note
-- Display user
-- Display shop
 	- Edit note
+- Display all teas
+	- Create new tea
+		- Create tea shop
+	- Display tea
-- Edit user profile
+	- Edit tea
+- Display all shops
 	- Edit shop
-- Delete note
-- Delete shop
+	- All shops

 #### Main page (index.html)

 - Summarize product: words and image(s) for what project is and why you'd use it
-- Display login form or logout link
-- Display signup link
+- Display login and signup links

-#### Sign Up
+#### Sign Up and Log In

-- Summarize signup benefits
 - Form
 	- Required username and password
-	- Optional additional fields

 #### Authenticated User Home